Digital-Minimalist-Lab/30-day-cohorts-webapp/README.md

 **Commercial licensing:** If you need to use this software in a way that doesn't comply with AGPL (e.g., proprietary modifications without sharing source), commercial licenses may be available.
 Contact the project maintainer.

-### Trademark Notice

-**"Digital Minimalist Lab"** and associated branding are property of the project maintainer.

-You are free to:
-- Self-host this software
-- Modify it for your needs
-- Contribute improvements
-- Use it for your own cohorts

-You are not permitted to:
-- Use the "Digital Minimalist Lab" name/trademark for your hosted offering without permission
-- Create closed-source derivatives (must comply with AGPL)

 ### Support Policy

 - **Self-hosting = self-responsibility**: We provide the code, you manage your instance